How can asbestos affect your health?

 Research has shown that smoking significantly increases the risk of lung cancer in people who have been exposed to asbestos.

-Simply living or working in a building containing asbestos is not dangerous, as long as the asbestos is in good condition (undamaged) and not disturbed.
+Simply living or working in a building containing asbestos is not necessarily dangerous, as long as the asbestos is sealed, undamaged, and is not disturbed.
 Background levels of asbestos (levels that occur naturally) are present in the air.

 What to do if you think you have been exposed to asbestos?